bplowry/bplowry.github.io/content/blog/webauthn/part-2-the-problem-with-passwords/index.md

 ---
 title: "The problem with passwords"
 date: "2019-11-25T02:53:14.000Z"
-description: "This is the second post in a series on Web Authentication"
+description: "In the second post of a series on Web Authentication, we will go over some of the ways passwords can give a false sense of security, and lead into an alternative"
 ---

 Other posts in this series: